Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2018

 - You can only work with the primary texts discussed in class for your papers.
 Analyze those critically.
 If you have any question about the proper approach, please do not hesitate to contact the T.A. or the instructor before your hand in the paper.

 - At the end of each paper you must include a bibliography of at least 3 monographs and 3 articles (in journals or edited volumes, all in print format) specifically pertaining to the text your paper is focusing on.
 I do not expect you to have read that material, but you must work with the library material and the library catalogue.
 Failure to do so or wrong references (inappropriate) will lead to a deducation of up to 10 points per paper.
+Do not cite primary work (editions or translations), but only critical studies.
+Make sure that you cite the titles following the models listed below, and not the way the library catalog has it.
 We will practice this bibliographical work in class well in advance of the first paper.
-Your references must be from the time period between ca. 1980 and 2016, nothing prior to that.
+Your references must be from the time period between ca. 1970 and 2017, nothing prior to that.
 You are not allowed to use the bibliographical information contained in our textbook since that would be too easy and prevent you from learning how to do proper bibliographical work!

 - Articles: author's first and last name, "Title of the article," title of journal or volume in italics, vol. no. (year): pp. You can also use chapters in edited volumes.
 Or chapters in a monograph.